MichaelMKKelly/LocalDeck-Review/README.md

 include a 5v power supply in the backbox to power the unit. add a relay module to replace the switching that the light switch did before being replaced. if adding the relay module control directly to the onboard esp32 then hardcode one of the keys to switch it so that it works even

+## Conclusion and final thoughts

+Is it a good device?
+I would have to say: yes

+does it have problems?
+Again I have to say: yes

+getting the first run of hardware for a device naturally comes with some risks but if you are someone that tinkers with the hardware and can adapt to the situation then it like other things from the LocalBytes lineup is a great value device that does the basics well.

+If you are not someone that wants to tinker with their device then as mentioned above, this may not be the device for you. however at the price point it may be worth giving it a shot.

 ## Further Reading
 LocalDeck Documentation: https://blog.mylocalbytes.com/kb/2024-04-01/refs-localdeck/